bekencorp/bk_aidk/docs/bk7258/en/projects/beken_genie/index.rst

         - 13.Since the hardware currently only supports battery level detection in a non-charging state, hardware modifications are needed to detect voltage during charging:
             - Removing the D6 diode and R21 resistor will enable voltage detection during charging.
         - 14.The USB port next to the button serves as both a charging port and a serial port for interaction.
+        - 15.The ADC interface for power sampling is the ADC0 inside the chip, and there is no need to connect the resistor voltage divider circuit and add ADC channel acquisition externally.
+ADC0 is directly connected to the VBAT monitoring channel, which is a dedicated interface within the chip, and there is no external connection.
+        - 16.Note: The maximum detection voltage of the battery is 4.35V.
+Above this voltage there is a risk of burning out the system.

 1.8 ASR
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,